All Products

 Warning

-This method has security risks and is not recommended for mobile devices.
-An Alibaba Cloud account has full access to all resources of the account.
-Leaks of the Alibaba Cloud account AccessKey pair pose critical threats to the system.
-Therefore, we recommend that you use the AccessKey pair of a RAM user that is granted the minimum required permissions to initialize a credential provider.
+This method has security risks and is not recommended for mobile clients.
+An Alibaba Cloud account has full permissions for all its resources.
+If the AccessKey pair of an Alibaba Cloud account is leaked, your system is exposed to high security risks.
+If you must use this method, use the AccessKey pair of a RAM user with the minimum required permissions.

 Sample code